yrccondor/wp-webauthn/readme.txt

 This plugin has 4 built-in shortcodes and 4 built-in Gutenberg blocks, so you can add components like register form to frontend pages.

 Please refer to the [documentation](http://doc.flyhigher.top/wp-webauthn) before using the plugin.

+This plugin currently has *BETA* multisite support, if you find any issue in multisite, feel free to [open an issue](https://github.com/yrccondor/wp-webauthn/issues/new) on GitHub.

 **PHP extensions gmp and mbstring are required.**